-- For the first hour of operation, run the engine at varied throttle settings up to 3500 RPM or at approximately half throttle. - For the second hour of operation, run the engine at varied throttle settings up to 4500 RPM or at three-quarter throttle, and during this period of time, run it at full throttle for approximately one minute every ten minutes. - For the next eight hours of operation, avoid continuous operation at full throttle for more than five minutes at a time.
+- 1. For the first hour of operation, run the engine at varied throttle settings up to 3500 RPM or at approximately half throttle. - 2.
+For the second hour of operation, run the engine at varied throttle settings up to 4500 RPM or at three-quarter throttle, and during this period of time, run it at full throttle for approximately one minute every ten minutes. - 3.
+For the next eight hours of operation, avoid continuous operation at full throttle for more than five minutes at a time.

-Starting the Engine - Remote Control Models
+Starting the Engine

-Before starting, read the pre-starting check list, special operating instructions, and engine break-in procedure in the Operation section.
+Before starting, read and perform the Pre-Starting Check List, special operating instructions, Pre-Starting Instructions, and the Engine Break-In Procedure.